 There are so many choices for live music in Austin that it can be overwhelming.
 Apparently there are over 250 different live music venues here!

 No matter what night of the week it is, there are plenty of options for shows in this city.

 Seriously.
 I visited during the week in January when there was a freakish cold spell, and the town was still rocking.
 Click here to check out a full list of upcoming concerts and add some live music to your list of things to do in Austin.

 For a unique tour idea, take the “Austin Live Music Crawl” where you’ll check out 3 iconic music venues, some up and coming ones, and listen to local, live music.
 This highly-rated tour includes a local guide, transport and cool vibes.
 Plus, your guide is a musician in Austin.

 The former takes place in March and lasts for ten days.
 It’s a conglomeration of music, interactive media, film, and conferences and it’s a really exciting event to experience.
-The next edition will take place from March 13-22, 2020, so check their website for all the details.
+Check their website for all the details.

 Another behemoth of a festival, ACL (Austin City Limits) is such a big deal that it now occupies two weekends.
 This world-famous music festival takes place in Zilker Park and always brings in a ridiculously good lineup.

 You may be wondering if this city that prides itself on being weird has any weird festivals.